torvalds/linux/Documentation/firmware-guide/acpi/enumeration.rst

 SoC/Chipset to appear only in ACPI namespace.
 These are typically devices that are accessed through memory-mapped registers.

-In order to support this and re-use the existing drivers as much as possible we decided to do following:
+In order to support this and reuse the existing drivers as much as possible we decided to do following:

   - Devices that have no bus connector resource are represented as